cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 functionality that we provide.
 A client can just submit sequential queries of the form (G, k * G, (k^2)G, ..., (k^(Q-1))G), where each query is the output of the previous interaction.
-This means that any client that submit Q queries to the OPRF can use the aforementioned attacks to reduce security of the group instantiation by log_2(Q) bits.
+This means that any client that submits Q queries to the OPRF can use the aforementioned attacks to reduce the security of the group instantiation by log_2(Q) bits.

 Recall that from a malicious client's perspective, the adversary wins if they can distinguish the OPRF interaction from a protocol that computes